 Mastering the online marketing game increases brand awareness for your plumbing company and helps you build an online reputation.
 If you’re focused on being helpful and providing great service, customers will remember you the next time they need a plumber.

-Just don’t ditch those personal relationship-building tactics, says John Akhoian, owner of 10 Rooter Hero Plumbing locations in California and Phoenix, Ariz., with more than 250 trucks and $50 million in earnings this year.
+Just don’t ditch those personal relationship-building tactics, says John Akhoian, owner of 10 Rooter Hero Plumbing locations in California and Arizona, with more than 250 trucks and $50 million in earnings this year.

 “A lot of people rely too much on digital and don’t do (relationship-building),” Akhoian says.
 “I think that’s wrong, and we need to continue to do it.”

 For instance, Akhoian instructs his entire Rooter Hero team to leave a business card (with a coupon on the back) each time they visit a public restroom in restaurants, bars, etc. His unconventional marketing efforts not only attract new customers, he says, but also entice other service workers to consider plumbing as a viable career option.

 » Need better plumbing marketing strategies?
 Check ServiceTitan Marketplace for additional resources.